 John W. Bricker Federal Building

-The building is located near public transportation and has a connected parking structure for federal employees.
+The building is located near public transportation and public parking.

 All visitors are required to clear airport-style security and comply with rules and regulations governing conduct on federal [PDF - 352 KB] property [PDF - 352 KB].
 Cell phones, cameras and recording devices are prohibited.

 The building was constructed in 1977 and named in 1988 for John William Bricker, former Ohio governor (1939-1945) and U.S. Senator (1947-1959).

 Vending machines are available on the second and third floors.